JustinAzoff/zeek-pdns/README.md

 * Bro 2.x
 * Python >= 2.6
-  * bottle
+  * Bottle
-  * sqlalchemy
+  * SQLAlchemy
-* A sql database supported by sqlalchemy.
-SQLite works, but not recommended.
+* An SQL database supported by SQLAlchemy.
+SQLite works, but is not recommended.

 Usage
 -----

-in local.bro:
+In local.bro:

     @load ./passive-dns